Laurice’s Heart-Warming Advocacy

 “Occasionally I speak with those whose lives were deeply touched by my father’s quiet, courageous social group work and therapeutic interventions that often turned personal tragedy into success – bringing hope and new beginnings to individuals and families in crisis.
 I feel fortunate to have been under his wing and to now apply his influence to the foundation of Portals Of Wonder.”

-Among the many who recognize Morty for this extraordinary work are the great Dr. Carl C. Jung, one of the four founding fathers of depth psychology, Mrs. Alice Tully of Alice Tully Hall at NYC’s Lincoln Center for the Performing Arts, and the Honorable Mario M. Cuomo, twelve year Governor of the State of New York who galvanized the nation with his Keynote speeches and was chosen to be the Democratic national candidate for President of the United States.
-Gov. Cuomo said in candid astonishment, following his first hour-long meeting with Morty: “That’s the smartest man I ever met.” …a beautiful human being.”
+Among the many who recognize Morty for this extraordinary work include Dr. Carl C. Jung, one of the four founding fathers of depth psychology, Mrs. Alice Tully of Alice Tully Hall at NYC’s Lincoln Center for the Performing Arts, United States Senator Robert Kennedy, and Mario M. Cuomo, three-time Governor of the State of New York and United States Presidential candidate who galvanized the nation with his Keynote speeches.
+Following his first hour-long meeting with Morty, Gov. Cuomo said in candid astonishment, “That’s the smartest man I ever met…a beautiful human being.”

-Great-grandfather Lazarus Laurice, master magician and confidant of Houdini’s over 100 years ago, opened his humble home to artists, youth and elderly in need.
-Several of those many kids he mentored, grew up to help build Broadway and Hollywood, and became known as the Warner Brothers.
+Great-grandfather Laurice, master magician and confidant of Houdini’s over 100 years ago, opened his humble home to artists, youth and elderly in need.
+Of those many kids and youth he mentored, many helped build Broadway and Hollywood, including the Warner Brothers.
 Great-grandfather Lazarus Laurice, who later booked Broadway’s premiere vaudeville theater, The Palace, was looked upon as a kind, gentle and trusted man by many of the now legendary Broadway and Hollywood greats of the late 19th and early 20th centuries.

-The generations of 19th, 20th and 21st centuries bore brilliant fine and performing artists resulting in a family steeped in over 140 years of Vaudeville, Hollywood and Broadway theater lore who also used the arts to serve spiritual needs and build community.
+Generations of 19th, 20th and 21st century fine and performing artists reflect a family steeped in over 150 years of Vaudeville, Hollywood and Broadway theater lore, and used the arts to serve the spiritual, psychological, social and educational needs of countless individuals, families and communities.

 A centuries old family tradition utilizing the arts to educate and build community is carried on through the founding of Portals Of Wonder, as Laurice walks in the footsteps of his father, grandfather, and great-grandfather who each contributed to the family tradition of helping disadvantaged children, families and elderly by using the arts to build deeper connections for those in their communities.